-Do Consumers Strike Bad Deals with Debt Collectors?
+How Do Consumers Fare When Dealing with Debt Collectors?
 Evidence from Out-of-Court Settlements

-We test whether consumers negotiating with debt collectors agree to “bad deals” that are worse than their outside option.
-We examine new data on civil lawsuits where consumers can either settle with collectors or exercise their outside option to go to court.
+We test whether consumers experience increased or decreased subsequent financial distress when they settle with debt collectors.
+We examine new data on civil collection lawsuits where consumers can settle out-of-court.
 Random assignment of judges with different styles generates exogenous variation in the likelihood of negotiation.
-Using linked credit registry data, we find evidence that settlements cause increased financial distress, without benefiting consumers through improved access to credit, collector concessions, or avoidance of uncertainty.
-Consumers experience more financial distress when making deals with highly experienced collectors.
-Overall, the evidence suggests that consumers are prone to strike bad deals with debt collectors.
+Using linked credit registry data, we find evidence that settlements cause increased financial distress, without clearly benefiting consumers through improved access to credit, collector concessions, or avoidance of uncertainty.
+Consumers experience more distress when making deals with experienced collectors.
+Overall, the evidence suggests that consumers strike deals that worsen financial distress with unclear benefits.

 Keywords: debt collection, negotiation, financial settlements